 Let's get the most cliched "list of things to do in Haridwar" topper item out of the way at the very outset.
 Yes the Harr Ki Pauri aarti is special and worth attending at least once in lifetime.

-Thousands of people descend down the ghaats of the forking Ganga everyday at the famous Harr Ki Pauri (literally, god's steps) making it as crowded as the once-in-4-years Kumbh itself, but somehow there's still space for everyone.
+Thousands of people descend down the ghaats of the forking Ganga everyday at the famous Harr Ki Pauri (literally, god's steps) making it as crowded as the once-in-4-years Kumbh Mela itself, but somehow there's still space for everyone.

 The Aarti happens between 6:30pm to 7:30 daily, but to grab a good spot, get there an hour early, plonk yourself down comfortably and enjoy the spectacle about to unfold.
 Behold as hundreds of floral diyas float into the almost-crystal clean Ganga almost to the rhythm of the Aarti being sung by the local priests and chorused by thousands sitting on the steps, looking like mere colourful pixels next to the majestic river.
 If you're feeling generous enough, you can also sponsor an Aarti for any amount and get equivalent privileges - holding the Aarti thali, doing the whole aarti while holding the thaali, getting a private deck for your family, having a private mantra-chanting ritual with a priest -- you name it!